I attended a leadership summit that a friend invited me to.

 Write ‘6 Goals in 6 Weeks’ at the top and include the dates.

-Write down 6 items that you’d like to do; projects, goals, whatever.
+Write down 6 items you’d like to do; projects, goals, whatever.

 Are you going to get them all done?

-Even if you accomplished 2 out of 6 or can develop a long term habit, it’s there, it’s done.
+Even if you accomplished 2 out of 6 or can develop a long-term habit, it’s done.

 You can move on to the next and build on your exponential growth.